LOCKDOWN IN LATIN AMERICA DURING THE CORONAVIRUS PANDEMIC 2020

 LOCKDOWN IN BUENOS AIRES

-I thought I was spared since I arrived from Latin American countries before arriving here.
-However, the government included Brazil to the list two days after, and the president also issued a lockdown for the whole country which was supposed to last until the 31st of March.
+I got confident since I arrived from Latin American countries.
+However, the government included Brazil in the list two days after and issued a nationwide lockdown until the 31st of March.

-I then decided to move to an apartment because it would be foolish to spend the lockdown in a shared room, especially after hearing horror stories where the authorities quarantined everyone staying in the hostel after someone got infected.
-I found a place in Airbnb and transferred there a few days after the travel restrictions within the city eased up a bit.
+I decided to move to an apartment because it would be foolish to spend the lockdown in a shared room, especially after hearing horror stories where the authorities quarantined everyone staying in the hostel after someone got infected.
+I found a place in Airbnb and transferred there a few days after the city’s travel restrictions eased up a bit.

 LIFE DURING ARGENTINA’S CORONAVIRUS LOCKDOWN

 80 days.
 Who would’ve thought that it would last this long!
 I am still in the place I rented after I left the hostel.
-It is a private room in an apartment and I share the common area with 4 French students.
-I opted for this arrangement so that I would still have someone to talk to, and not live like a hermit in this tough time.
+It is a private room in an apartment, and I share the common area with 4 French students.
+I opted for this arrangement to still have someone to talk to and not live like a hermit in this challenging time.

-As for the Coronavirus situation here, the WHO declared Latin America as the new virus epicenter, with Brazil leading the case count, followed by Peru, Chile, Mexico, and Ecuador respectively.
-It was crazy, because when I left Brazil, there was only one confirmed case, and now they are nearing 400,000 after just a short amount of time!
+As for the Coronavirus situation here, the WHO declared Latin America as the new virus epicenter, with Brazil leading the case count, followed by Peru, Chile, Mexico, and Ecuador, respectively.
+When I left Brazil, there was only one confirmed case, and now they are nearing 400,000 after just a short amount of time!

-Argentina is winning the war against the epidemic but has not flattened the curve yet while other provinces reported no recent virus transmission, the cases in Buenos Aires (both the CABA and AMBA regions) swelled, unfortunately.
-Because of that, the president decided to extend the quarantine for the nth time and concentrated their efforts on the favelas in the capital.
+Argentina is winning the war against the epidemic but has not flattened the curve yet; Simultaneously, other provinces reported no recent virus transmission.
+The cases in Buenos Aires (both the CABA and AMBA regions) swelled, unfortunately.
+Thus, the president decided to extend the quarantine for the nth time and concentrated its efforts on the capital’s favelas.

-I also registered myself under the Philippine Embassy here in Argentina, so that at least someone can help me in case I need assistance.
-The consul, Sir Jason Anasarias gave me his contact details and has been keeping me up to date with the latest news regarding the situation in the country.
-Kudos to you sir!
+I also registered myself under the Philippine Embassy here in Buenos Aires to help me if I need assistance.
+The consul, Sir Jason Anasarias, gave me his contact details and kept me updated with the latest news regarding the country’s situation.
+Kudos to you, sir!